bitcod3r/bitcod3r.github.io/about.md

 		<span class="image left">
 			<img src="{% link assets/images/about-jg-large.jpg %}" alt="" />
 		</span>
 		<p>I am a passionated Software Engineer, focused on Agile Software development, and general business development.
-With more than 15 years of experience in the industry, worked for Sillicon Valley startups to develop products from the management to the technical leadership.</p>
+With more than 15 years of experience in the industry, working for Silicon Valley startups to develop products from the management to the technical leadership.</p>
-		<p>Driven by creating great products, solving business problems, and enhancing processes like communication with remote teams; I like to blend seamless staff-management linked to a sharp mind with strong analytical skills, clear vision of the far future, and the enthusiastic drive to make it all happen.
+		<p>Driven by creating great products, solving business problems, and enhancing processes like communication with remote teams; I like to blend seamless staff-management linked to a sharp mind with strong analytical skills, a clear vision of the far future, and the enthusiastic drive to make it all happen.
 I'm skeptical of fads and focused on meeting real business needs.
 I love exploring the big picture, yet also coding, teaching, and mentoring.</p>
 		<p>I always try to <a href="https://github.com/bitcod3r/">remain hands-on</a>, focusing on valuable changes and surrounding my teams with much-needed support, especially when priorities are unknown and strong technical problems needs some expert advice.</p>
 		<p>When I am not <a href="/skills.html">programming</a>, enjoy to answer <a href="https://stackoverflow.com/users/story/247684">StackOverflow questions</a> :)</p>
 	</div>